borglab/gtsam-packaging/README.md

-# The GTSAM packaging repository
+# The (stale) GTSAM packaging repository

+**This repo is stale and was archived on Dec 14 2022**

+The active repository is here: https://github.com/borglab-launchpad/gtsam-packaging

+--

-This repo has instructions, scripts, packaging branches, and github workflow  files for automatic creation of Ubuntu/Debian source packages.
+This repo had instructions, scripts, packaging branches, and github workflow  files for automatic creation of Ubuntu/Debian source packages.
 These source packages are uploaded to a Ubuntu Personal Package Archive (PPA) from where they can be installed on any